nicolasrlima/turno-fe-take-home-project/README.md

 - Add some degree of automated testing
 - Create a way to validate and pre-populate the address form fields to ensure only US addresses are used.
 - Right now the "Country" field is pre-populated by the client using react hook form default fields, this is far from ideal, so I'd either populate it when calling the API or add a disabled input with US to make this information transparent.
+- Close the printable page as soon as printing is done.
+- Add a loading state to the "Generate Label" button while the label is being generated.